alecdalelio/15-seconds-of-fame/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🎯 How It Works

+### 1. Video Processing
+- Input a YouTube URL
+- Download and analyze the video
+- Extract audio and generate transcripts
+- Segment into 15-second clips

+### 2. AI Analysis
+- GPT-4 analyzes each clip for viral potential
+- Scores based on emotional intensity, controversy, relatability
+- Provides detailed reasoning for viral potential
+- Ranks clips by engagement likelihood

+### 3. Results
+- View top viral clips with scores
+- Play audio previews
+- Save favorite clips to library
+- Access detailed viral analysis

 ## 🙏 Acknowledgments

-- OpenAI for providing the GPT API
+- OpenAI for providing the GPT-4 API
 - FastAPI for the excellent web framework
 - React and Vite for the modern frontend experience
-- Vercel for seamless deployment
+- Vercel and Railway for seamless deployment

 ## 📞 Support